 Jamming attacks have been extensively studied in the WSN and wireless mesh network literature.
-Simply jamming a channel or the whole spectrum continuously can be easily detected and located by a WIPS [23, 34, 50, 51, 54].
+Simply jamming a channel or the whole spectrum continuously can be easily detected and located by a WIPS [27, 29, 39, 55, 56, 59].
 Many countermeasures have been developed in the literature to minimize the damage.
-For instance, countermeasure strategies (e.g., adapting frequencies/codes to enforce spread-spectrum techniques) can be implemented in the physical layer to make jamming too complicated to carry out [5, 30, 39, 41, 54, 55].
-Adjusting routing [7, 16, 25, 52], adapting transmission power [53], hopping channel [17, 52], adding redundancy [52], increasing randomness on channel access [3, 6, 44] have been shown effective against jamming attacks.
-Compared to continuous jamming, selective (reactive) jamming has been shown to be much harder to detect [32, 33, 36, 39, 41, 48].
+For instance, countermeasure strategies (e.g., adapting frequencies/codes to enforce spread-spectrum techniques) can be implemented in the physical layer to make jamming too complicated to carry out [8, 35, 45, 46, 59, 60].
+Adjusting routing [10, 20, 30, 57], adapting transmission power [58], hopping channel [21, 57], adding redundancy [57], increasing randomness on channel access [4, 9, 49] have been shown effective against jamming attacks.
+Compared to continuous jamming, selective (reactive) jamming has been shown to be much harder to detect [37, 38, 41, 45, 46, 53].
 Selective jammers jam wireless channels only when their target devices are transmitting or specific packets of "high" importance are being transmitted, thus making them active for a short period of time and expending orders of magnitude with less energy.
-Recent studies have shown that the selective jammers can be implemented on inexpensive commercial off-the-shelf (COTS) platforms, making it a realistic threat to wireless communications [32, 33, 36, 48].
+Recent studies have shown that the selective jammers can be implemented on inexpensive commercial off-the-shelf (COTS) platforms, making it a realistic threat to wireless communications [37, 38, 41, 53].
 However, the existing solutions may fail to distinguish the damage caused by attacks from the normal signal fluctuations, because the transmission failures caused by the attacks happen occasionally and are buried in the normal fluctuations of low-power links.
 In this paper, we consider a specific kind of selective jamming, tailored to attack TSCH based wireless networks, where jamming is selectively performed against specific communication channels in specific slots.

-In contrast to the previous studies [40, 45] that only analyzes the ideal case and assumes S{length} to be equal to $N{channel}$, this paper represents the first systematic study that investigates the security vulnerability of TSCH channel hopping in IEEE 802.15.4e under realistic traffic.
+Although the series of numbers in a TSCH hopping sequence repeats theoretically, it is a challenge to derive the repetition pattern because of skipping scheduled transmissions at runtime.
+In contrast to the previous studies [50, 62] that only analyze the ideal case and assume S{length} to be equal to $N{channel}$, this paper represents the first systematic study that investigates the security vulnerability of TSCH channel hopping in IEEE 802.15.4e under realistic traffic.
 More important, this paper details a step-by-step attacking approach and presents two case studies with real-world TSCH implementations running on a physical testbed.
 The experimental results show that an attacker can reverse engineer the channel hopping sequences by silently observing the channel activities, making selective jamming attack a realistic threat to the TSCH networks.
+There also exist some efforts to derive channel hopping sequences used in Bluetooth piconets [2, 15, 43].
+Those methods are not applicable to derive TSCH channel hopping sequences as Bluetooth piconets and TSCH networks use very different schemes to generate channel hopping sequences.
+In a Bluetooth piconet, the piconet address and the clock of the piconet master are utilized to generate a pseudo random sequence for channel hopping, while TSCH networks use Eq.
+1 to generate the channel hopping sequences.